Federal income taxes on Unemployment Insurance benefits

 After each calendar year during which you get Unemployment Insurance benefits, we will provide you with a 1099-G form that shows the amount of benefits you received and taxes withheld.
 This information is also sent to the IRS.

-Identity theft/fraud alert: If you receive a 1099-G but did not receive Unemployment Insurance compensation payments in 2021, you may be the victim of identity theft.
+Identity theft/fraud alert: If you receive a 1099-G but did not receive Unemployment Insurance compensation payments for the tax year on the notice, you may be the victim of identity theft.
 Please report your case of suspected fraud as soon as possible online or by calling our fraud hotline at 609-777-4304.

 - If you were overpaid benefits, your 1099-G will still reflect, per federal law, the amount of funds paid to you, regardless of any funds you have returned.
 Please refer to the section titled “Repayments” in the IRS Publication 525 Taxable and Nontaxable Income for guidance on how to report overpayments/returned funds.